David Dunlap Observatory National Historic Site

 As an educational centre, the DDO immediately strengthened the discipline of astronomy in Canada.
 While the federal government had funded two observatories – the Dominion Observatory in Ottawa and the Dominion Astrophysical Observatory in Victoria – the lack of university facilities meant that there were still no opportunities for Canadian students to receive practical astronomical training during their education.
-As a result, the University of Toronto was the first Canadian school to offer graduate degrees in astronomy, with the first doctorate awarded in 1953.
+With a world-class observatory, the University of Toronto became the first Canadian school to offer graduate degrees in astronomy, awarding its first doctorate in 1953.

 The research conducted at the DDO has informed hundreds of publications, but one stands out as the most significant of these.
 In the summer of 1971, postdoctoral researcher Thomas Bolton found evidence of a black hole in the middle of the Milky Way.
-This was a major astronomical development as a black hole had never been identified and his original article confirming its existence is an important contribution to astronomy.
+When this was published in 1972, it was a major astronomical development as a black hole had never been identified.
+The DDO was also the research home of Helen Sawyer Hogg, a renowned expert on star clusters and Canada’s best-known astronomer through the middle of the 20th century.

 The DDO’s most striking visual feature is the Great Telescope Dome, often simply called “the observatory.”
-It is a massive domed structure, the primary function of which is to form a protective envelope for the 74 inch reflecting telescope it houses.
+It is a massive domed structure, the primary function of which is to form a protective envelope for the 74-inch reflecting telescope it houses.
 It is painted white and comprises a set of raised, retractable shutters for astronomical viewing, characteristic of astronomical architecture throughout the 20th century.
 Located northeast of the observatory and reached via a paved processional pathway is the Administration Building.
-This stately structure is a restrained Beaux-Arts composition.
-Echoing the architecture of the Dome, the Administration Building features three symmetrically-disposed domed turrets, each of which once housed a functioning telescope (one of which still does).
-These smaller domes made the Administration Building a second location at the site for astronomical research and a place where students could be trained without having to compete with research astronomers for time in the larger dome.
+Echoing the architecture of the Dome, the Administration Building features three symmetrically disposed domed turrets, each of which once housed a functioning telescope (one of which still does).
+These smaller domes made the Administration Building a second locus at the site for astronomical research and a place where students could be trained without having to compete with research astronomers for time in the larger dome.